Writing A Scenario

 page.addMilestone(milestone)

-During an analysis, you can add milestones on your scenario.
-Theses milestones will be displayed on analysis graphs and allow you to understand which user actions perform this peak on graphs.
+You can add milestones to a scenario.
+These milestones will be displayed on analysis graphs and allow you to understand which user actions perform this peak on graphs.

 Example: